Your browser is unsupported and may have security vulnerabilities! Upgrade to a newer browser to experience this site in all it's glory.

 What are you doing now?

-I currently study English Literature and Language at the University of Glasgow.
-I am just about to progress onto junior honours for English Language.
+I studied English Literature and Language at the University of Glasgow.
+I am now a Photographer, Artist and Writer!

 How did the College prepare you for what you’re doing now?

-What is the most enjoyable part of your course?
+What was the most enjoyable part of your course?

 Where do you see yourself in five years’ time?

-In the future I'd like to study for a Masters and a PhD in English language with a view to become a researcher/academic at university level somewhere in the U.K. I'm not ruling out Glasgow as the university that I'd study at post-graduate level but I would eventually like to return to England or even pursue a career (although somewhat unlikely) working for the BBC World Service in Asia or North Africa.
+In the future I'd like to study for a Masters and a PhD in English language with a view to become a researcher/academic at university level somewhere in the U.K. Travelling wise I'd like to see Barcelona again or France!

 Would you recommend studying at Kendal College (and why)?

 Absolutely.
 I had a fantastic time in Kendal.
 The town itself is lovely, the college, tutors, course curriculum and facilities are excellent.
-I can’t speak for main site, but the Allen building campus was brilliant for me and I miss college hugely.
+Th Arts campus was brilliant for me and I miss college hugely.

 If you could give one piece of advice to people considering College, what would it be?